Eat Like The Ancient Babylonians: Researchers Cook Up Nearly 4,000-Year-Old Recipes

 "The tablets all list recipes that include instructions on how to prepare them," the authors write in a piece about their work published in Lapham's Quarterly earlier this year.
 "One is a summary collection of twenty-five recipes of stews or broths with brief directions.
 The other two tablets contain fewer recipes, each described in much more detail. "

+The researchers write that the "stews represent an early stage of a long tradition that is still dominant in Iraqi cuisine" — specifically, aromatic lamb stews "often slightly thickened, enhanced with rendered sheep's tail fat, and flavored with a combination of spices and herbs and members of the Allium family, such as onion, garlic, and leek.
+These seem to be direct descendants of the Babylonian versions found on the culinary tablet with stew recipes."

 So far, the cooking team — which also includes a food historian, a curator, a chemical biologist specializing in food, a professional chef and an expert on cultural heritage — has re-created three stews.
-"One is a beat stew, one is vegetarian, and the final one has lamb in it," says Barjamovic.
+"One is a beet stew, one is vegetarian, and the final one has lamb in it," says Barjamovic.

 NPR's Scott Simon spoke with Barjamovic about the research.
 A transcript of their conversation, edited for clarity, follows.

-Scott Simon: Can you give us an idea of what's in these stews?
+Can you give us an idea of what's in these stews?

-Gojko Barjamovic: The area that is today Syria, Iraq and Turkey [is] ancestral to many of the ingredients that we use in our cooking today.
+The area that is today Syria, Iraq and Turkey [is] ancestral to many of the ingredients that we use in our cooking today.
 And something [like] 50 percent of the calories that you will have been eating over the last 24 hours, I bet, will have come from vegetables or animals that were first domesticated in this area.

 Why have these recipes taken so long to come to light?